Consulting & Fractional Technology Leadership

 Modernized the platform behind 1,500 studios in 60 countries, pre-IPO.

-Joined F45 as Global Head of Engineering, reporting to the CTO.
-Led teams across six locations in four countries — New York, California, Texas, Sydney, the Philippines, and Vietnam — with about a dozen direct reports from Directors through Senior Architects.
+Brought on as F45's SVP of Technology & Head of Engineering to help prepare for F45's successful 2021 IPO on the NYSE — I was on the floor for the opening bell.
+Reporting to the CTO, I led engineering teams across six locations in four countries — New York, California, Texas, Sydney, the Philippines, and Vietnam — with about a dozen direct reports from Directors through Senior Architects.

-Built F45's first AWS EKS Kubernetes cluster and led a platform-wide security upgrade — a new API Gateway and authentication service (Node.js) that now protects every one of the 1,500 studios.
-Created a container-first local development environment spanning Node.js, PHP, Python, and Dart.
+Built F45's first AWS EKS Kubernetes cluster and led a platform-wide security upgrade — a new API Gateway and authentication service that now protects every one of the 1,500 studios.
+Created a container-first local development environment spanning multiple languages, platforms, and stacks.

 OutcomeProduction platform and security upgrade serving 1,500 studios across 60 countries